dineshresearch/electric_car/README.md

 first derivative, the second derivatives are approximated using the forward, backward, and inside methods, which are formally defined below:

+Let p[n] be the power reading for an arbitrary house at interval n.

 ##### Forward Derivatives
 dp1_forward[n] = p[n+1] - p[n]